The Lov\'{a}sz Local Lemma: Foundations and Applications: Introduction

-which yields a strictly positive lower bound on the probability that none of the events $\{A_i\}_{i=1}^n$ occurs, decaying to zero exponentially in $n$.
+yielding an explicit positive lower bound on the probability that no event in $\{A_i\}_{i=1}^n$ occurs, with the lower bound decaying exponentially in~$n$.
+This extends a statement in \cite[p.~12]{Molloy98}, restricted to the case where $c = \tfrac18$, where the positivity of this probability is noted.

-We briefly review several major developments and perspectives related to the LLL.
-Over the years, a variety of important extensions and refinements of the lemma have been developed, many of which address its inherently non-constructive nature.
+We briefly review several major algorithmic and structural developments related to the LLL.
+Over the years, a variety of important extensions and refinements of the lemma have been developed, many of which address its historically non-constructive nature.
 A central line of research, initiated in 1991 by Beck \cite{Beck91} and Alon \cite{Alon91}, concerns \emph{algorithmic versions} of the lemma.
 In this context, the \emph{variable version of the LLL}, where events are modeled as functions of independent random variables, plays a fundamental role.
-A landmark result in this direction is due to Moser and Tardos \cite{MoserTardos10}, building on the earlier breakthrough of Moser \cite{Moser09}, who introduced an efficient randomized resampling algorithm for avoiding all bad events in this variable setting.
-Subsequently, Kolipaka and Szegedy \cite{KolipakaS11} showed that the Moser--Tardos algorithm remains efficient up to the optimal threshold given by Shearer’s bound \cite{Shearer85} for the LLL.
+A landmark breakthrough in this direction is due to Moser and Tardos \cite{MoserTardos10}, building on the earlier breakthrough of Moser \cite{Moser09}, who introduced an efficient randomized resampling algorithm for avoiding all bad events in this variable setting.
+Subsequently, Kolipaka and Szegedy \cite{KolipakaS11} showed that the Moser--Tardos algorithm remains efficient throughout the full regime characterized by Shearer’s bound \cite{Shearer85}.

-This framework has also led to a refined understanding of dependency structures, including sharp characterizations of feasibility boundaries and the emergence of gaps between variable and abstract criteria; see, e.g., \cite{HeLS23,HeLLWX26}.
-The study in \cite{HeLLWX26} demonstrates improved efficiency guarantees in the variable setting, highlighting a separation from the LLL, for which Shearer’s bound is optimal under dependency graph formulations.
+This framework has also led to a refined understanding of dependency structures, including sharp characterizations of feasibility boundaries.
+Recent developments have further revealed gaps between the variable setting and the abstract dependency-graph formulation of the LLL \cite{HeLS23,HeLLWX26}.
+Moreover, \cite{HeLLWX26} establishes improved efficiency guarantees in the variable setting, thereby further separating it from the abstract LLL framework, for which Shearer’s bound is optimal under dependency-graph formulations.